 Numbness in the legs, buttocks, anus, or sexual organs is another warning sign of CES.
 This symptom can be expressed as a condition known as saddle paresthesia, affecting the inner thighs, buttocks and perineal region.

 Diagnosis of CES is made using a comprehensive physical and neurological exam.
 Muscle and neurological tests will be performed.
 X-rays might be ordered.
-If there is suspicion of cauda equina syndrome, then a spine MRI or CT scan will be the usual process of confirmation.
+If there is suspicion of cauda equina compression, then a spine MRI or CT scan will be the usual process of confirmation.

 Often, a cervical spinal stenosis condition will produce symptoms strikingly similar to CES and in these cases, the lumbosacral evaluations may come back clean.
 A cervical MRI is always recommended in these cases to recognize central canal narrowing in the neck (or even middle back in rare cases) which may be causative.